smoralb/MyHabits/README.md

     - Check if there are unused dependencies
     - Review all TextView styles and unify
     - Show buttons above the keyboard (e.g add task)
+    - Don't let user to delete another task while one is already removing.

 References: